rebane2001/chanduino/SETUP.md

 Once that is finished, your board should reboot and Chanduino should be installed.
 Follow the instructions on the screen to use!

-For some customization, be sure to check the [README](README.md) for options that can be changed.
+For some customization, be sure to check the [README](README.md) for themes and configuration options that can be changed.
 These options are located in the chanduino.ino file, and the code must be re-uploaded to apply changes.

 ## Resetting the board